-GRList GRangesList object.
-Each list item is a distinct region set to test (region set: retargetVar Matrix or data.frame.
+Matrix or data.frame.
 Rows should be samples.
-Columns should be the target variables (whatever variable you want to test for association with the epigenetic signal: e.g. PC scores), signalCol A character vector with the names of the sample variables of interest/target varithe epigenetic data (e.g. correlation) and then to run COCOA on.
+Columns should be the target variables (whatever variable you want to test for association with the epigenetic signal: e.g. PC scores),

+A character vector with the names of the sample variables of interest/target variables (e.g. PCs or sample phenotypes).